macacanigra-pl/the-mnl-website/docs/README.md

 -   :material-sync:{ .lg .middle } __Reactive Environment__

     ---
     :octicons-arrow-right-24: Reactive means action and reaction.
-When user makes any changes , MnL will response it with the result of evaluation or error if any.
+When user makes any changes , MNL will response it with the result of evaluation or error if any.

 -   :material-shape-plus-outline:{ .lg .middle } __Shape and Color__